about us

 fully qualified teachers

-Rev. Kris Ladusau is the spiritual head of the Rissho Kosei-kai Dharma Center of Oklahoma.
-Raised Methodist in Enid, Oklahoma; her first exposure to Buddhism was in 1972.
-Her affiliation with Rissho Kosei-kai was established in 1984.
-Rev. Ladusau received Gohonzon in 1995, Dharma Teacher certification in 2000, Goshugoshonjiin in 2004, and was ordained as a Reverend in 2009.
-She is the first non-Asian Reverend for Rissho Kosei-kai.
+Rev. Chris Peters is the spiritual head of the Rissho Kosei-kai Dharma Center of Oklahoma.
+Raised in Oklahoma, his first exposure to Buddhism was in 2010.
+His membership with Rissho Kosei-kai was established in 2014.
+He spent four years as a Buddhist education program volunteer within the Oklahoma Department of Corrections.
+Rev. Peters received Gohonzon in 2018, Dharma Teacher certification in 2023, and was ordained as Reverend in 2024.

-In addition to her responsibilities with the Oklahoma Center, she is also on staff with Rissho Kosei-kai of North America in California, where she helps develop Buddhist curriculum in English and teaches national seminars for continuing education of Rissho Kosei-kai leaders.
-She also works closely on projects with the Rissho-Kosei-kai International office in Tokyo, Japan.
+In addition to his responsibilities with the Oklahoma Center, he is also on staff with Rissho Kosei-kai of North America in California, where he helps teach Buddhist curriculum in English for national seminars for continuing education for Rissho Kosei-kai leaders.

-In addition to being a guest speaker for Buddhism classes at local Universities and High Schools, Rev. Ladusau serves on the boards of the Interfaith Alliance of Oklahoma, Religions United (Oklahoma Conference of Churches), and is a Spiritual First Responder for Natural Disasters in Oklahoma.
+In addition to being a guest speaker for Buddhism classes at local universities, Rev. Peters serves on the board of the Interfaith Alliance of Oklahoma.

 The Oklahoma Dharma Center sangha also has several skilled Dharma Teachers who support the Reverend and assist the sangha and visitors.